-and in-depth study of Wikidata references.
+In addition to the statistical analytics and referencing scores, this comprehensive and in-depth study of Wikidata references brings several challenges, the solution of which requires novel techniques.
 The first and most important is querying the massive size of Wikidata.
 The public SPARQL endpoint is neither intended, nor suitable, for performing quality tests.
 Storing, processing and querying the 100 GB Wikidata dumps is beyond most computing resources available to researchers.
-Aiming to establish a local SPARQL endpoint on a full Wikidata dump, we were not able to deploy the Wikibase Docker containers25 due to the lack of root privileges and sufficient hardware resources, especially permanent storage space on our server.
-We also could not find the proper guidance or tool for establishing a local Wikibase Docker image on an RDF N-Triples subset of Wikidata.
+Aiming to establish a local SPARQL endpoint on a full Wikidata dump, we were not able to deploy the Wikibase Docker containers due to the lack of root privileges (i.e. requisite administrative permissions for installing applications and running commands) and sufficient hardware resources, especially permanent storage space on our server.22 - accessed 15 April 2024 We also could not find the proper guidance or tool for establishing a local Wikibase Docker image on an RDF N-Triples subset of Wikidata.
 At the time the experiments were done, the subsetting tools could create RDF outputs only, and the Wikibase software supported bulk data import only in JSON.
 Besides technical issues, many quality-driven queries with this amount of data require several hours (even days) of execution.
 Our approach to overcome the high volume is subsetting, but some subsets (such as the Gene Wiki) are still very large, consisting of 9 million triples and 12GB of data.
 Due to the interconnectivity (as the nature of a graph data model), shrinking subsets beyond a certain point will not conquer the problem.
 With the current triplestore technologies, it is necessary to use powerful hardware such as a high amount of RAM and SSD storage.
 The solution is to perform an initial evaluation of the entire Wikidata followed by periodical investigations only on newly added/edited data.